Consensys/doc.goquorum/docs/concepts/gas-enabled-network.md

 Standard geth behavior is that if a transaction has less gas than the accepted minimum (set using `--miner.gasprice`) then it is not mined by remote miner nodes.
-On Istanbul, it means the transaction is only processed when the current node becomes voted in as minter.
+On IBFT, it means the transaction is only processed when the current node becomes voted in as minter.

-The Istanbul block signer is rewarded for creating the block, using the account number derived from the nodekey of the miner.
+The IBFT block signer is rewarded for creating the block, using the account number derived from the node key of the miner.

-Note that `miner.SetEtherbase()`, and the command line flag `--miner.etherbase` have no effect for Istanbul.
+Note that `miner.SetEtherbase()`, and the command line flag `--miner.etherbase` have no effect for IBFT.

 ### Clique